n1k024/AI-Play/README.md

  Inherits : RLTabularAgent and Player

- SARSAgent: implmentation of SARSA algorithm
+ SARSAgent: implementation of SARSA algorithm
  SARSA is an on-policy TD method that uses Q-values for to compute the policy
  Inherits: RLTabularAgent and Player